apache/skywalking/docs/en/Deploy-backend-in-cluster-mode.md

     contextPath: /
 remote:
   gRPC:
-    # OS real network IP(binding required), for collector nodes communicate with each other in cluster. collectorN --(gRPC) --> collectorM
+    # OS real network IP(binding required), for collector node to communicate with each other in cluster. collectorN --(gRPC) --> collectorM
     host: localhost
     port: 11800
 agent_gRPC: